How to Prepare for the Casper Test to Get Into Medical School (2026)

 • A short statement to consider (e.g., “Think of a time you were pressured to compromise your values.”)

-• You will have 5 minutes to answer all three questions.
+• You will have 3.5 minutes to answer both questions.

 How is Casper scored?

-Additionally, applicants do not receive their actual Casper score.
-Acuity Insights mentions that you will receive the quartile your Casper score placed you in.
-This means you will know how you scored in relation to other test takers.
-They state they do this to maintain “a level playing field” for applicants and to respect various programs' admissions processes.
+Applicants do not receive their numerical Casper score.
+You will receive the quartile your Casper score placed you in, meaning you’ll know how you scored in relation to other test takers.
+Acuity does this to maintain “a level playing field” for applicants and to respect various programs' admissions processes.

-The quartile you place in reflects how your answer for a particular scenario fared relative to other test takers’ answers for that same scenario.
-They don’t detail how test takers place into a higher quartile other than saying it could be for “a number of reasons.”
-Although, these reasons will be based on the qualities Casper measures, namely:
+Your quartile reflects how your answer for a particular scenario fared relative to other test takers’ answers for that same scenario.
+Test takers may place into a higher quartile based on the qualities below:

 • Effort